 Eat Save for another time to spread on apples, in a smoothie, oatmeal, etc.

-*Note: you may use any nut butter you wish!
+*Note: you may use any nut butter instead of the sunflower seed butter.

 Remove from freezer once chocolate has solidified and put about 2 tsp of the nut butter mixture into the middle of each cup.
 Make sure none of the nut butter touches the sides of the liner, also try and make the filling as flat as possible.
 Like so…

-Layer more chocolate over, to hide the nut butter filling…hidden treasure!
+Layer more chocolate over the filling, to complete the nut butter cup.

 Place back in the freezer for a bit to harden.
-Once hardened, I stored these in the fridge to avoid frost bite.
+Once hardened, I stored these in the fridge.
 (Keep in mind that the coconut oil has a melting point of 76 degrees F, so if you take them out of the fridge for a while they will probably start to melt.
-Just put ‘em back in to solidify.)
+Just put ’em back in to solidify.)